omise/.github/ISSUE_TEMPLATE/bug-report.md

 ## Logs/Error messages

-_Attach or paste appropriate logs and error messages to help us debug better._
+_Attach or paste appropriate logs and error messages to help us debug more easily._

 ## Name and Version Information